amesoudi/amesoudi.github.io/content/publication/mesoudi-study-2020/index.md

 ---
 title: The study of culture and evolution across disciplines
 authors:
-- Alex Mesoudi
+- admin
 date: '2020-01-01'
 publishDate: '2024-11-22T08:25:18.507150Z'
 publication_types:
 - chapter
+doi: 10.1017/9781108131797.007
-publication: '*Cambridge handbook of evolutionary perspectives on human behavior*'
+publication: 'In Workman, Reader & Barkow (Eds). *Cambridge handbook of evolutionary perspectives on human behavior*, pp.61-74'
 abstract: A source of continued tension within the evolutionary human behavioural / social sciences, as well as between these fields and the traditional social sciences, is how to conceptualise ‘culture’ in its various manifestations and guises.
 One